Shweta1702/Airline-Systems-Blockchain-based/README.md

-Airline Systems with Programmed Airline Reservation Systems-integration
+Airline Systems with Programmed Airline Reservation Systems-integration PARS (Programmed Airline Reservation Systems) are large scale airline reservation systems that executes under the control of IBM airline control program and its successor.
+PARS is the essential foundation and conceptual basis of all airline reservation systems.
+PARS-IPARS systems make use of the processed reservation and booking requests during allotments which ensures that all data can be stored and received easily.
 The implemented system can solve the problem by refactoring its manual nature to automatic to add passenger details in the correct databases to resolve wrong seat allocation and can also allocate other Flight Aircraft vessels when the passenger changes their destinations , departure times this in turn reduces the losses the firm may